-Enrique Vila-Matas has stated that Martin-Santos "was a man of exceptional intellectual gifts".
-But his early death and the power of a mythical work such as his novel Tiempo de silencio [...] has meant that the writer's exceptional nature seems to be circumscribed only to that novel, which Gabriel Ferrater defined due time as "the work of a Spanish Günter Grass".
-Now, with the publication of Martín-Santos' complete works, his image, associated with a single novel, will at last be amended.
-Jordi Amat, El País This volume demonstrates the incomparable literary richness invented by a highly intelligent man who was the first protagonist of a new literary stage in the Spain of the second half of the 20th century.
-His lexical richness, his meandering syntax, his crude existentialism and the unpleasant physical and psychological landscapes in which his characters move make his writing a mephitic entity, but beautiful, as art obliges.
-Bernardo M. Montero, Zenda
+Martín-Santos draws on the black humor of Goya and the wit of Joyce.
+His stories are so original and experimental, very ahead of their time; today they could be compared to the stories of Lydia Davis.

+Peter Bush

+This volume demonstrates

+the incomparable literary

+richness invented by a highly

+intelligent man who was the

+first protagonist of a new

+literary stage in the Spain of

+the second half of the 20th

+century.
+His lexical virtuosity,

+his meandering syntax, his

+crude existentialism and

+the unpleasant physical and

+psychological landscapes in

+which his characters move make

+his writing a mephitic entity,

+but beautiful, as art obliges.